 This great video on YouTube shows you how to easily remove oxidation from your patio furniture:

-• Light
+- Light

 Light aluminium oxidation means you have only a few spots of oxidation.
-The finish will be slightly dull with no hard or crusty places or pits on/in the surface.
+The finish will be slightly dull with no hard or crusty places or pits on/in the surface. - Medium

-Medium aluminium oxidation means the finish is dull and there is a white layer of oxidation over most or all of the metal with some pitting.
+Medium aluminium oxidation means the finish is dull and there is a white layer of oxidation over most or all of the metal with some pitting. - Heavy

 Heavy aluminium oxidation means the finish is very bad in some places with rough pitting.

 If you have a light aluminium oxidation removal problem, you can use an acid-free consumer aluminium oxidation removal product.
 These come in sprays and pastes.
 They work like any buffing compound.
-You rub or spray them onto the aluminium and buff it with a cloth, following the manufacturer's guidelines.
+You rub or spray them onto the aluminium and buff with a cloth, following the manufacturer's guidelines.

 This method can require a fair amount of elbow grease and while an electric buffer is not necessary, it can make the job a little easier.